PrettyR/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-6. Welcome.
-I will create a directory inside another directory
+7. Betty in my first directory.
+I will the file Betty from one directory to another.